jeffoconnorau/AGMPowerCLI/UsageExamples.md

 # Billing

+Billing should be tracked in the relevant billing page of the Cloud Console.
+This section is to help you understand what generated those bills.

 # Backup SKU Usage

 Usage for the Backup and DR Service is charged on a per GiB of protected application (front end) data.
 Pricing is documented here: